shinkai-tester/bta-usage-test/README.md

 - Execution policy: the sample can run either in-process or with the Kotlin Daemon.
 Toggle the `useDaemon` flag in `Main.kt` to switch.
 - Standard library: the example tries to find a `kotlin-stdlib` jar whose version matches the selected compiler in your Gradle cache.
 If it can’t, it falls back to any `kotlin-stdlib` found on the current process classpath and prints a warning.
 - No code changes are needed to switch compiler versions; only the `myCompiler` dependencies affect which compiler impl is used at runtime.

+## Tests

+- Gradle is configured to pass a `test.compiler.classpath` system property to tests with the files from the `myCompiler` configuration.
+- To run tests: `./gradlew test` (Unix) or `gradlew.bat test` (Windows).
+- Shared test base class `TestBase` lives under `src/test/kotlin` to avoid repetition (e.g., loading a toolchain, creating test sources, and asserting class file output).
+Tests `CompilerArgumentsLifecycleTest` and `ErrorScenarioDemonstrationTest` extend this base class.
+Source file creation logic remains in `src/main/kotlin/CompilationUtils.kt`, with `TestBase` providing helper methods for tests.

 ## Licenses